gggritso/site/about.md

 ## Filling The Hours

 I listen to a ton of music, I watch and re-watch movies, I like good TV and I do a bad job of reading enough books.
 I write, and hate every word of it.
 I play pool pretty well, I climb often, and I'm a mediocre cook but I'm learning.
+I started doing CrossFit but I try not to talk about it.

 ## Paying The Bills

 Over the years I've written REST APIs, data viz dashboards, metrics collection systems, machine learning projects, eCommerce websites.
 I've done QA and helped train new employees.
 I've assembled chairs and shelves.
 I've set up cloud servers, written SQL queries, set up MongoDB clusters.
 I've done UI work and it was hard.
-I've worked with Nginx, Flask, d3, Postgres, AWS, Snap.svg, Django, Foundation, Ractive.js, Angular, Node, and a dozen others not even worth mentioning.
+I've worked with Apache, Nginx, Flask, Rails, d3, Postgres, AWS, Snap.svg, Django, Foundation, Ractive.js, Angular.js, Node, and a dozen others not even worth mentioning.

-Right now I work primarily on the front-end, which is to say I write Angular all day long.
+Right now I work primarily on the front-end, which is to say I write JavaScript all day long.
 I'm a dabbler, and I think that's a good thing.
 I'm prone to tinkering, and I think that's a bad thing.

 I don't mind email, so _george_ `dot` _gritsouk_ `at` _gmail_ if in doubt.